 A3022 was disposed of by KiwiRail in 2013 into private ownership.
-Has since then has been leased to Dunedin Railways.
+It was then leased to Dunedin Railways.

-Sadly with the unfortunate recent mothballing of Dunedin Railways and limited storage space in Dunedin a new home was required for A 3022.
+Sadly with the unfortunate mothballing of Dunedin Railways and limited storage space in Dunedin a new home was required for A 3022.
 Steam Inc will be custodian of 3022 for the immediate future.
 A3022 arrived at Paekakariki in July 2020.
-Next year in 2022 after our re-certification process has been completed we hope to utilise A3022 along with a powervan that has an enhaced outdoor viewing area on selected excursions.
+Starting in Sept 2023 with the completion of the re-certification process we will be utilising A3022 along with a powervan that has an enhaced outdoor viewing area on selected excursions.